πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 What is a pointer?

-A variable is a box in memory.
-Each box has an address.
-A pointer is a variable that stores an address.
+A variable is a box in memory, and each box has an address.
+A pointer is simply a variable that stores an address.

 πŸ’Ύ Memory (RAM) β€” each cell is 1 byte